mipimipi/smsync/README.md

 ##### FLAC

 FLAC only supports a compression level (parameter `cl`).
 Possible values are: 0, ..., 12 where 0 means the highest quality.
 5 is the default.
-Thus, for a conversion to FLAC, if no conversion rule is specified in `SMSYNC.CONF`, `cl:5` is assumed.
+Thus, for a conversion to FLAC, if no conversion rule is specified in `smsync.yaml`, `cl:5` is assumed.

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#flac-2)

 ##### OGG (Vorbis)

 This format supports conversions with average and variable bit rate.
 For AVR, bit rates from 8 to 500 kbps are supported.
 For VBR, possible values are -1.0, ..., 10.0 where 10.0 means the best quality.
 VBR with quality 3.0 is the default.
-Thus, for a conversion to OGG (Vorbis), if no conversion rule is specified in `SMSYNC.CONF`, `vbr:3.0` is assumed.
+Thus, for a conversion to OGG (Vorbis), if no conversion rule is specified in `smsync.yaml`, `vbr:3.0` is assumed.
 OGG (Vorbis) doesn't support compression levels.

 See also: [FFMpeg Codec Documentation](http://ffmpeg.org/ffmpeg-codecs.html#libvorbis)